 I’m kind of an Apple fanboy I guess, having closely followed the company’s innovations over many years.
 I’ve always had a thing for technology, computers, and gadgets.
 And while my focus fluctuated between Apple, Google, Microsoft, and others over time, Apple has often been my greatest interest.

-I still like Apple a lot, but I’m trying to not love it anymore.
+Apple a lot, but I’m trying to not love

 I think mine was a bit of an unhealthy obsession.
 As a fan and follower, I subscribed to all the tech and Apple podcasts, blogs, and websites my brain could consume.
 I’ve had a constant feed of this stuff for a long time.
 And while I’ve occasionally been overwhelmed by the input overload, this time I’m more aware of how distracted I am by it all.
 Also, it’s not like I’m a professional in this; I don’t get paid to blog about Apple or any other stuff.